xenuserq/justpython/README.md

 description: "Azure Cosmos DB is a globally distributed multi-model database."
 ---

-# Developing a Python app using the Azure Cosmos DB SQL API
+# Python Cosmo DB Project
-Azure Cosmos DB is a globally distributed multi-model database.

 ## Running this
 * Before you can run this sample, you must have the following perquisites: